 John's Chocolate-Truffle Torte

 For real chocoholics, this dark, decadent, flourless cake is a dream come true.
 The recipe is especially easy, too -- unlike most flourless cakes, the batter for this one is lightened with whipped cream instead of whipped egg whites.
-A small but special touch?
-Serve the torte with a dollop of whipped cream.

 - Unsalted butter, room temperature, for baking pan